CommonAccord/Cmacc-Org/Doc/G/IACCM/IACCM-ModelContractPolicy-CmA/README.md

-# IACCM/IACCM-ModelContractPolicy-CmA
+# WorldCC/WorldCC-ModelContractPolicy-CmA
-HYPOTHETICAL - Form of Policy for IACCM members to use - promoting standardization
+HYPOTHETICAL - Form of Policy for WorldCC members to use - promoting standardization